hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

 #### Configuration

-You can set up Cluster Quorum either using declarative or programmatic configuration.
+You can set up Cluster Quorum using either declarative or programmatic configuration.

 Assume that you have a 5-node Hazelcast Cluster and you want to set the minimum number of 3 nodes for cluster to continue operating.
-The following are the example configurations for this scenario.
+The following are example configurations for this scenario.

 ##### Declarative Configuration